Washington Roebling: Education and military service

 Roebling saw action in numerous battles: Manassas Junction (Second Bull Run), Antietam, Chancellorsville, the Wilderness, Siege of Petersburg, and most notably, the Battle of Gettysburg.
 Soon after Chancellorsville, he was perhaps the first to note the movement of Robert E. Lee's Confederate Army toward the northwest while conducting air balloon reconnaissance.

 On July 2, 1863, during Gettysburg, Roebling was one of the first Union officers on Little Round Top.
 Observing signs of approaching Confederate troops, he hurried down the hill to report to Brig.
 Gen. Gouverneur K. Warren, for whom Roebling was aide-de-camp.
 General Warren and Roebling descended further to find troops to secure this important tactical position.
 Roebling helped haul artillery up the hill, while Warren sent two of his aides, including Lt.
 Ranald S. Mackenzie, to search for infantry support.
 The two aides secured a brigade from the Union V Corps.
 Commanded by Col. Strong Vincent, the brigade immediately occupied the hill and defended the left flank of the Army of the Potomac against repeated Confederate attacks.
 As Vincent's brigade began moving into position, Warren and Roebling had left the hill.
 Roebling sent the 140th New York Volunteers to the hill, not knowing that Vincent's brigade was already engaging with advance Confederate troops.
 The 140th New York provided much needed reinforcements.

 Roebling was brevetted lieutenant colonel in December 1864 for gallant service.
 He ended his service brevetted to colonel.
 After the war, he became a veteran companion of the Military Order of the Loyal Legion of the United States.

+On January 18, 1865, he married Emily Warren in Cold Spring, New York.